EXCLUSIVE-Morgan Stanley to sell natural gas business scrutinized by Fed

 It is unclear whether Morgan Stanley has an agreement to provide financing for the natural gas businesses being sold to Pentagon Energy.

-Chiesara, who was an executive director at Morgan Stanley, and Comerford, who was a managing director, left the bank earlier this month, according to a person with knowledge of the matter.
-Comerford was previously head of the bank's natural gas trading and origination business, a position that Jay Rubenstein took over on Jan.
-1.
+Chiesara, who was an executive director at Morgan Stanley, and Comerford, who was a managing director, oversaw the bank's natural gas trading and origination business until they resigned earlier this month, according to a person with knowledge of the matter.

 Pentagon Energy, which is based in Coral Gables, Florida, is acquiring interests in Wentworth Compression LLC, Wentworth Gas Marketing LLC and Wentworth Holdings LLC from a Morgan Stanley subsidiary called MSDW Power Development Corp.
 (Reporting by Lauren Tara LaCapra; Editing by Tomasz Janowski)